 We all know phases in which we are almost permanently under stress.
 But there is one thing you must never forget: your health!
 Take care of your mind and body and don't let stress consume you.
 Take at least five minutes every day to do one or two relaxation exercises.

-We all have those five minutes left, guaranteed.
+Every one of us has those five minutes left, guaranteed.
 The only question is how you use them.
 If you invest them in stress reduction, you will benefit in several ways.
-You'll get your jumbled thoughts in order, your sleep will be more restful, your ability to concentrate will increase and, as a result, you'll even become more productive.
+You organize your muddled thoughts, your Sleep becomes more restfulYour ability to concentrate increases and consequently you become more productive.